 Hi, I’m Jordan Hamons.
 I’m a classically-trained chef and a seasoned traveler.
 I currently live in Cincinnati, Ohio.
 In June 2014, I launched The Hungry Traveler, where I write about globally-inspired cooking and food-driven travel.
+I also launched Tablespoon Cooking Co, where I share my love of food and help home cooks gain confidence in the kitchen.

 My culinary perspective is simple — I like food that tastes really good and is made using great ingredients and traditional recipes.
 I like baking as much as cooking — searing a steak as much as rolling out pie dough.
 I’m most drawn to food that is internationally influenced, has a historical connection, or reminds me of a special place or memory.